boguwei/py-snake/README.md

 # Snake
 #### Just a Pygame Thing

 This is a program to learn Pygame / Python.
-It's a work in progress...
+It's a work in progress....

 ---